shizuku198411/Raind/README.md

 ## Demo

-Raind Promote is the main story, but the same runtime can also be used for normal development checks.
+Raind Promote Strategy is the main story, but the same runtime can also be used for normal development checks.
 You can run containers, start Bottle stacks, and apply Kubernetes-style resources directly, then promote the working runtime state when the application shape is ready.

 ![Raind quickstart demo](./assets/demo/raind-quickstart.gif)